 - High blood pressure

 - High LDL (bad) cholesterol

 - Family history of CVD, stroke or PAD

 - Previous history of coronary artery disease (heart attack, angina, angioplasty or bypass surgery) or stroke

-A number of the risk factors mentioned here can be controlled to minimize the likelihood of developing PAD and to slow its progression.
-For people with diabetes, it's especially important to keep blood glucose levels as normal as possible.
-Also, regular physical activity is important, and special footwear and medications may be needed.
+A number of the above risk factors can be controlled to reduce the chance of developing PAD or slow its progression.
+It's especially important for people with diabetes to keep blood glucose levels under control.
+Regular physical activity is also important.
+Special footwear and medications also may be needed.
 Learn more about how to prevent and treat PAD.
-Taking steps to reduce the risk of PAD also helps reduce the chances of a heart attack or stroke while enhancing quality of life.